-The sharp differences between Imam al-Kasani and Imam al-Syirazi not only reflect the diversity of ijtihad methodologies in the world of classical figh, but also show how the construction of Islamic law responds to moral issues in the institution of the family.
+The sharp differences between Imam al-Kasani and Imam al-Syirazi not only reflect the diversity of ijtihad methodologies in the world of classical fiqh, but also show how the construction of Islamic law responds to moral issues in the institution of the family.
 The thoughts of these two figures are important to study in a contemporary context, especially when social phenomena show that not a few guardians in practice have behavior that does not reflect Islamic values.
-This study will open up space to re-evaluate the provisions of fiqh on guardianship, while also contributing to building a more just and responsive Islamic family law system to the social realities of the community.(Al-Kasani, 1989).
+This study will open up space to reprovisions of evaluate the figh on guardianship, while also contributing to building a more just and responsive Islamic family law system to the social realities of the community.(Al-Kasani, 1989).